Farewe/invacost/Readme.md

 specific request that will not be useful to other users, do not hesitate to duplicate the source code and adapt the function to your needs.
-On the contrary, if you think of a new thing that could be beneficial to many users, please do not hesitate and we will implement it in the next versions of the package (of course I will add you as a contributor to the package when it will be officially released).
+On the contrary, if you think of a new thing that could be beneficial to many users, please do not hesitate and become an officiel contributor to the package\!

 # Citation